Marcello Borges

-Marcello Borges (born September 13, 1997) is an American soccer player who plays for Atlantic City in the NPSL.
+Marcello Borges (born September 13, 1997) is an American soccer player who plays for Atlantic City FC in the National Premier Soccer League.

 Career

-Youth, College and Amateur
+Youth, college and amateur

-Borges spent his entire youth career with the New York Red Bulls Academy.
-On February 4, 2015, it was announced that Borges signed a letter of intent to play college soccer at the University of Michigan.
+Raised in Kearny, New Jersey, Borges attended Kearny High School and briefly played prep soccer for the school's varsity team before spending the remainder of his youth career with the New York Red Bulls Academy.
+In February 2015, Borges signed a letter of intent to play college soccer at the University of Michigan.
 A month later, he signed an academy level contract with USL club New York Red Bulls II, which allowed him to play for the club without forfeiting his college eligibility.
 He made his debut a day later in a goalless draw against Rochester Rhinos.

 In his freshman year with the Wolverines, Borges made only 11 appearances, starting in five of them.
 He missed a portion of the season due to the fact he was on U.S. U-20 national team duty.

 He also played in the Premier Development League for New York Red Bulls U-23.

 He was drafted by the Colorado Rapids of Major League Soccer in the 2019 MLS SuperDraft.